RomeHein/ESPecial/README.md

 Features:
-- Automation: program actions that can be trigger via many different channels (api, mqtt, telegram bot or simply by pins events), without having to code.
+- Automation: program actions that can be triggered via many different channels (api, mqtt, telegram bot or simply by pins events), without having to code.
 Control pins value, send telegram message, display messages etc. No need to update the firmware, everything is dynamic.
 - Exposes gpio and actions to a REST API: Set pin digital/analog value, mode (input/output), frequence, resolution, if you want to store its state in flash.
 Trigger automations.
 - Provide web interface full vanilla js.
 No internet connexion required.
 Pins mode, actions, conditions, telegram, everything can be set via the interface.
 <div>